szermatt/mistty/docs/source/faq.rst

     For details, see :ref:`lrc`

     If this keeps happening and the modeline does not contain CMD, this is likely a bug.
-Please see :ref:`reporting` for details on filing a bug report.
+For details on filing a bug report, see :ref:`reporting`

 **Why is the cursor jumping around when I move it?**